nniikkoollaaii/Kubernetes_with_Open_Policy_Agent/readme.md

 ### Apply policies to your cluster

-helm install currently not working because of using crds
+helm install currently not working because of using crd usage with Constraint Template

 (crds directory probably but helm template does not include crds and the --include-crd param is buggy on windows)

-you have to manually kubectl apply first the ConstraintTemplate and then the Constraint
+you have to manually "kubectl apply" first the ConstraintTemplate and then the Constraint

     k apply -f .\kpt\test\constraint-template-policies-umbrella-chart\charts\allowed-registry-policy\templates\constraint.yaml
     k apply -f .\kpt\test\constraint-template-policies-umbrella-chart\charts\allowed-registry-policy\templates\template.yaml